 My most significant lesson of the day came later that afternoon when Carolyn of the Equine Experience led us to what they call the “round pen.”
 I’d heard the explanation that we would learn to direct a horse around a pen, make it stop and run at will, all without touching it or speaking to it.
 As I’d demonstrated earlier, I’m not exactly a horse whisperer.
 I doubted the others in my group from their various backgrounds and hometowns across the country were either.
 Yet soon enough the first member of group in the pen had the horse’s full attention, and sure enough the horse was watching and moving at will to her silent commands.

-“Use The Force,” I chuckled to myself, but then I reached back for that feeling of intention and clarity that had worked for me in the earlier exercise with the hoof.
+Each person seemed to form their own connection with the horse, and you could see that same horse actually moving and responding differently to each one.
+I watched, mesmerized, and feeling swept up in some sort of new reality where Jedi Knights, the Karate Kid, and Annie Oakley might all meet for lunch.
+And then it was my turn.“Use The Force,” I chuckled to myself, but then I reached back for that feeling of intention and clarity that had worked for me in the earlier exercise with the hoof.
 The horse began to move–and in the direction I’d wanted it to.
 I could feel an invisible ribbon of energy between us, from my center to his hindquarters, nudging him gently in the direction I wanted him to go.
 But when it came time to change directions, I had to start all over again.
 Of course I was feeling a little self-conscious, mostly self-critical since this hadn’t happened with anyone else in our group who stepped in there with the same horse.
 At one point, I literally lost my footing.
 As soon as I’d get the horse moving again, things were great.
 I could even get him to speed up and slow to a calm walk, but then… it all fell apart every time I tried to get him to change directions.

 Afterward, we regrouped with Wyatt to reflect on the afternoon and most especially what we had learned in the final exercise at the round pen.
 I had to laugh as I volunteered that, “Apparently I have trouble changing directions,” which seemed the obvious metaphor, though I knew that was never the case with me.
 I continued explaining that it couldn’t be right though because of all the people I know I have the least trouble changing directions, that I can change directions and activities so well and so quickly that it’s almost a fault with me, and that I’m usually the one who gets frustrated because too often it feels like the other people near me can’t change directions fast enough.